-Immediately following the SSPIF bit getting set, the user may write the SSPBUF with the 7-bit address in 7-bit mode or the default first address in 10-bit mode.
-After the first eight bits are transmitted and an ACK is received, the user may then transmit an additional eight bits of address (10-bit mode) or eight bits of data (7-bit mode).
+Immediately following the SSPIF bit getting set, the user may write the SSPBUF with the 7-bit address in 7-bit mode, or the default first address in 10-bit mode.
+After the first eight bits are transmitted and an ACK is received, the user may then transmit an additional eight bits of address (10-bit mode), or eight bits of data (7-bit mode).

-If the user writes the SSPBUF when a Repeated Start sequence is in progress, the WCOL is set and the contents of the buffer are unchanged (the write doesn't occur).
+If the user writes the SSPBUF when a Repeated START sequence is in progress, then WCOL is set and the contents of the buffer are unchanged (the write doesn't occur).

-Because queueing of events is not allowed, writing of the lower 5 bits of SSPCON2 is disabled until the Repeated Start condition is complete.
+Note: Because queueing of events is not allowed, writing of the lower 5 bits of SSPCON2 is disabled until the Repeated START condition is complete.

-FIGURE 9-20: REPEAT START CONDITION WAVEFORM
+FIGURE 9-13: REPEAT START CONDITION WAVEFORM

-9.4.10 I2C MASTER MODE TRANSMISSION
+9.2.11 I2C MASTER MODE TRANSMISSION

-Transmission of a data byte, a 7-bit address or the other half of a 10-bit address is accomplished by simply writing a value to the SSPBUF register.
-This action will set the Buffer Full flag bit, BF, and allow the Baud Rate Generator to begin counting and start the next transmission.
-Each bit of address/data will be shifted out onto the SDA pin after the falling edge of SCL is asserted (see data hold time specification, parameter #106).
-SCL is held low for one Baud Rate Generator rollover count (TBRG).
-Data should be valid before SCL is released high (see data setup time specification, parameter #107).
+Transmission of a data byte, a 7-bit address, or either half of a 10-bit address, is accomplished by simply writing a value to SSPBUF register.
+This action will set the Buffer Full flag (BF) and allow the baud rate generator to begin counting and start the next transmission.
+Each bit of address/data will be shifted out onto the SDA pin after the falling edge of SCL is asserted (see data hold time spec).
+SCL is held low for one baud rate generator rollover count (TBRG).
+Data should be valid before SCL is released high (see data setup time spec).
 When the SCL pin is released high, it is held that way for TBRG.
 The data on the SDA pin must remain stable for that duration and some hold time after the next falling edge of SCL.
-After the eighth bit is shifted out (the falling edge of the eighth clock), the BF flag is cleared and the master releases SDA.
-This allows the slave device being addressed to respond with an ACK bit during the ninth bit time, if an address match occurred or if data was received properly.
-The status of ACK is written into the ACKDT bit on the falling edge of the ninth clock.
-If the master receives an Acknowledge, the Acknowledge Status bit, ACKSTAT, is cleared.
+After the eighth bit is shifted out (the falling edge of the eighth clock), the BF flag is cleared and the master releases SDA allowing the slave device being addressed to respond with an ACK bit during the ninth bit time, if an address match occurs or if data was received properly.
+The status of ACK is read into the ACKDT on the falling edge of the ninth clock.
+If the master receives an Acknowledge, the Acknowledge Status bit (ACKSTAT) is cleared.
 If not, the bit is set.
-After the ninth clock, the SSPIF bit is set and the master clock (Baud Rate Generator) is suspended until the next data byte is loaded into the SSPBUF, leaving SCL low and SDA unchanged (Figure 9-21).
+After the ninth clock, the SSPIF is set and the master clock (baud rate generator) is suspended until the next data byte is loaded into the SSPBUF, leaving SCL low and SDA unchanged (Figure 9-14).

 After the write to the SSPBUF, each bit of address will be shifted out on the falling edge of SCL, until all seven address bits and the R/W bit are completed.
-On the falling edge of the eighth clock, the master will deassert the SDA pin, allowing the slave to respond with an Acknowledge.
+On the falling edge of the eighth clock, the master will de-assert the SDA pin, allowing the slave to respond with an Acknowledge.
 On the falling edge of the ninth clock, the master will sample the SDA pin to see if the address was recognized by a slave.
 The status of the ACK bit is loaded into the ACKSTAT status bit (SSPCON2<6>).
-Following the falling edge of the ninth clock transmission of the address, the SSPIF is set, the BF flag is cleared and the Baud Rate Generator is turned off until another write to the SSPBUF takes place, holding SCL low and allowing SDA to float.
+Following the falling edge of the ninth clock transmission of the address, the SSPIF is set, the BF flag is cleared, and the baud rate generator is turned off until another write to the SSPBUF takes place, holding SCL low and allowing SDA to float.

-9.4.10.1 BF Status Flag
+9.2.11.1 BF Status Flag

-In Transmit mode, the BF bit (SSPSTAT<0>) is set when the CPU writes to SSPBUF and is cleared when all eight bits are shifted out.
+In Transmit mode, the BF bit (SSPSTAT<0>) is set when the CPU writes to SSPBUF and is cleared when all 8 bits are shifted out.